conrad1451/conrad1451/README.md

 - 👋 Hi, I’m @conrad1451
 - 👀 I’m interested in software development.
-Outside of tech things, I like cooking, among other things.
+Outside of tech things, I like cooking and watching YouTube videos.
-- 🌱 I’m currently learning NodeJS, ExpressJS and Flask
+- 🌱 I’m currently learning alot.
 - 💞️ I’m looking to collaborate on FrontEnd, BackEnd or FullStack projects using ReactJS and NodeJS/Flask.
 - 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/conrad-hansen-quartey/